 DEVELOPMENT OF REGIONAL IMPACT Additional DRI Information

-the city or county government to provide information needed by the RDC for its review of the Rules for the DRI Process and the DRI Tiers and Thresholds for more information.
+This form is to be completed by the city or county government to provide information needed by the RDC for its review of the proposed DRI.
+Refer to both the Rules for the DRI Process and the DRI Tiers and Thresholds for more information.

 Local Government Information

 Submitting Local Government: City of Woodstock

 Individual completing form: Brantley Day, Director of Community Development

 Telephone: 770-592-6000, x.1600

 Email: bday@woodstockga.gov

 Project Information

 Name of Proposed Project: Ridgewalk Landing

 DRI ID Number: 2520

 Developer/Applicant: Ridgewalk Holdings, LLC, C/O Horizon Group Properties

 Telephone: 231-798-9235

 Email(s): tom.rumptz@horizongroup.com

 Additional Information Requested

 Has the RDC identified any additional information required in order to proceed with the official regional review process?
 (If no, proceed to Economic Impacts.) ○ (not selected) ○ Yes ◎ No

 If yes, has that additional information been provided to your RDC and, if applicable, GRTA? ◎ (not selected) ○ Yes ○ No

 f no, the official review process can not start until this additional information is provided.

 Economic Development

 Estimated Value at Build-Out: \$100,000,000